Australian Home Electricity Information

 Quantity Based Tariff

-A quantity based electricity tariff is where you have a defined quantity of electricity charged at a low cost, before the cost rises per kWh, for example:
+A quantity based electricity tariff is also termed a block or tiered rate.
+This is where you have a defined quantity of electricity charged at a low cost, before the cost rises per kWh.
+There is often three steps in the tier.
+For example:

 Understanding The Aussie Home Electricity Bill